-This Paleo coconut shrimp & pineapple mango salsa can be ready in less than 30 minutes.
-The bright, light fruit salsa, tastes delicious with the crunchy coconut shrimp!
+This keto coconut shrimp recipe is served alongside pineapple mango salsa for a healthy and delicious low carb dinner in less than 30 minutes.
+The bright, light fruit salsa, tastes delicious with the easy crunchy coconut shrimp!
 Only 3.7g net carbs for 10 shrimp!

 You might also like this coconut crusted chicken recipe!

 It’s that time of year when we try a different fish fry dinner every Friday.
 Usually places offer fish sandwiches and some offer fried shrimp.
 This year I’m taking a shot at making our own fish fry entrees.
 That is why today I am making keto coconut shrimp recipe with a pineapple mango salsa.